on this page

 Child Care Subsidy activity test changes for Aboriginal and Torres Strait Islander children

-From 10 July 2023, there are changes to Child Care Subsidy for Aboriginal and Torres Strait Islander children.
-The changes mean they can get at least 36 hours of subsidy per fortnight, regardless of their family’s income or activity level.
+Child Care Subsidy for Aboriginal and Torres Strait Islander children changed on 10 July 2023.
+The changes mean they can get at least 36 hours of subsidy per fortnight, regardless of the amount of recognised activity you do.

 Read more about the activity test changes for Aboriginal and Torres Strait Islander children.